samrith-s/kanedama/frontend/README.md

 We need you to create a business user interface where you can see :

-- Personal user informations
+- Personal user information
   - First & Last name
-- Business user informations
+- Business user
   - SIRET
   - Starting date
   - Address (Ex: 10 Rue Gabriel Peri 92120 Montrouge)
-- Financial informations
+- Financial information
   - Account type {TRANSACTION / SAVINGS}
   - Current balance